blinkenrocket/firmware/README.md

 are really sure that everything is soldered correctly, your EEPROM might be faulty (not as in data corruption, but as in "does not even acknowledge its presence anymore").
 This is quite improbable, though.

+## Rocket does not respond

+Please remove and insert the battery again.
+Make sure that the battery has enough current and replcace the battery if the LED are dark.